polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 ```

 - `attempts_number`: max number of tickets that can be submitted by each
-  next-epoch authority.
+  next epoch authority.
 - `redundancy_factor`: controls the expected number of extra tickets produced
   beyond `epoch_length`.

-The max attempts number influences the anonymity of block producers.
+The attempts number influences the anonymity of block producers.
 As all
-published tickets have a public attempt number less than `attempts_number`,
+published tickets have a **public** attempt number less than `attempts_number`,
-if two tickets share an attempt number then they must be by different block
+all the tickets which share the attempt number value must belong to different
-producers, which reduces anonymity late in the epoch.
+block producers, which reduces anonymity late in the epoch.

-We do not mind `max_attempts < epoch_length` though because this loss already
+We do not mind `max_attempts < epoch_length` though because this loss of
-becomes small when `attempts_number = 64` or `128` and larger values requires
+anonymity already becomes small when `attempts_number = 64` or `128` and larger
-more computation.
+values requires more computation.

-Details about how these parameters drives the ticket validity probability
+Details about how exactly these parameters drives the ticket validity
-can be found in the section dedicated to candidate ticket validation
+probability can be found in the section dedicated to candidate ticket validation
 ([ticket threshold](0026-sassafras-consensus.md#622-tickets-threshold)).

 `ProtocolConfiguration` values can be adjusted via a dedicated extrinsic which
 should have origin set to `Root`.
 A valid configuration proposal submitted on
-epoch `K` will be propagated in the `NextEpochDescriptor` at the begin of epoch
+epoch `K` will be propagated in the `NextEpochDescriptor` at the beginning of
-`K+1` and will be effectively enacted on epoch `K+2`.
+epoch `K+1` and will be effectively enacted on epoch `K+2`.

-A new `ProtocolConfiguration` can be submitted using a dedicated extrinsic,
-with the requirement that its origin is set to `Root`.
-If a valid proposal is
-submitted during epoch `N-1`, it will be embedded into the `NextEpochDescriptor`
-at the beginning of epoch `N`.

 #### 6.1.3.
 Startup Parameters